 Lifestyle: Investing In An Art Fund?

-This edition of the FOA Newsletter features insights on investing in an art fund by Lawrence M. Shindell, J.D., Chairman & CEO of ARIS Corporation
+This edition of the Family Office Association Newsletter features insights on investing in an art fund by Lawrence M. Shindell, J.D., Chairman & CEO of ARIS Corporation

 With recent art prices reaching record highs across nearly every collecting genre, medium and period and art being dubbed “the new asset class,” art investment funds have returned to the marketplace as viable alternative investments.
 Still an emerging industry, there are now an estimated fifty art funds in the United States and new global sectors such as the Middle East, Asia and Russia ranging in stage of development from capital raising to buying fund assets.
 Investors in these art funds, who are often individual private collectors with an afinity toward and considerable experience with art, are increasingly viewing art as no longer purely a cultural pursuit but as serious monetary investments as well.